 Any coffee can be decaffeinated!
-The decaffeination processes our roasters use removes 99.9 percent of caffeine from coffee.
-Espresso is usually roasted for longer than non-espresso, creating a roasty flavor profile.
-You can still roast espresso to an espresso roast no matter the level of caffeine within!
+The decaffeination processes our roasters use removes 99.9 percent of caffeine from any regularly brewed coffee coffee.
+Espresso coffee is usually roasted for longer than a non-espresso drink, creating a roasty flavor profile.
+You can still roast espresso beans to an espresso roast no matter the level of caffeine within the coffee bean!

 Italians were the first to build and patent espresso machines.
-The first machine used for making espresso was built and patented by Angelo Moriondo in Turin, Italy in 1884.
-The original machine consisted of a large boiler that heated water to 1.5 bars of pressure.
-That pressure pushed the heated water through a bed of coffee grounds, with a second boiler that produced steam that would flash through the bed of coffee and complete the brew cycle.
-Luigi Bezzera improved upon the original machine with a new patent in 1903 that introduced the portafilter and multiple brewing heads.
+The first coffee maker used for brewing espresso coffee was built and patented by Angelo Moriondo in Turin, Italy in 1884.
+The original espresso machine consisted of a large boiler that heated water to 1.5 bars of pressure.
+That pressure pushed the hot water through the bed of the coffee grounds, with a second boiler that produced steam that would flash through the bed of the coffee grounds and complete the brew cycle.
+Luigi Bezzera improved upon the original espresso machine with a new patent in 1903 that introduced the portafilter and multiple brewing heads.
 Desiderio Pavoni bought those patents and improved upon them further still, creating a pressure release valve and steam wand to hold additional steam built up within the boiler.
-Bezzera and Pavoni debuted their machines at the 1906 Milan Fair, this introducing the world to “cafe espresso”.
+Bezzera and Pavoni debuted their espresso maker machines at the 1906 Milan Fair, thus introducing the world to “caffè espresso”.